 - interfere with organised activities.

 Prohibit the use of model aircraft and UAV on reserves unless required for reserve management purposes, search and rescue (including search and rescue training) or as provided for in the specific policies of individual or group reserve management plans.
 Temporary permission may be given to members of the public and commercial users to use UAV from certain reserves where there is no other practical launching place.
 In every case an application shall be made in writing to which Council will attach conditions.
 Council may charge a fee for the use of the reserve for commercial purposes.

 The Waipa District Council have adopted a policy for drone flights in their district.
 Please see the link below for detailed information.

 Wairarapa comprises 4 different Councils each with different rules.
 Masterton, Carterton, South Wairarapa and Greater Wellington Regional.
 Rather than reading each individual council's policy documents, use this quick reference guide which grids all of the local rules, provides maps and contact details for local airfields.

-There are no specific prohibitions to the use of drones on parks and reserves either in the bylaws or in individual park management plans.
-However the bylaws and plans do note that activities such as this need to be managed to ensure they do not adversely affect other peoples use and enjoyment of open space.
-So anyone using such craft in parks and reserves will need to ensure they do not interfere with other recreation or sporting activities, act in a safe manner and so on.
-In addition given that most of Wellington is covered by a controlled airspace they should register on www.airshare.co.nz .
-This issue may be reviewed during a review of the Public Places bylaw sometime in the future.
-For more information and advice please contact Steven Peters, Senior Park Ranger who manages activities such as this on the public estate.
+Drone flights are allowed in parks and reserves.
+However, the Public Places Bylaw requires that any activities such as UAV flights need to be managed to ensure they do not cause a nuisance or adversely affect other peoples use and enjoyment of open space.
+Anyone operating a UAV in parks and reserves will also need to ensure they do not interfere with other recreation or sporting activities and act in a safe manner.
+In addition, given that most of Wellington is covered by a controlled airspace drone operators should register on www.airshare.co.nz.
+For more information and advice please contact Steven Peters, Senior Park Ranger.